httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 ### RSASSA-PSS using SHA-512 {#method-rsa-pss-sha512}

 To sign using this algorithm, the signer applies the `RSASSA-PSS-SIGN (K, M)` function {{RFC8017}} with the signer's private signing key (`K`) and the signature input string (`M`) {{create-sig-input}}.
 The hash SHA-512 {{RFC6234}} is applied to the signature input string to create the digest content to which the digital signature is applied.
-The resulting signed content (`S`) is Base64-encoded as described in {{sign}}.
-The resulting encoded value is the HTTP message signature output.
+The resulting signed content byte array (`S`) is the HTTP message signature output used in {{sign}}.

-To verify using this algorithm, the verifier applies the `RSASSA-PSS-VERIFY ((n, e), M, S)` function {{RFC8017}} using the public key material (`(n, e)`).
-The verifier re-creates the signature input string (`M`) from the received message, as defined in {{create-sig-input}}.
+To verify using this algorithm, the verifier applies the `RSASSA-PSS-VERIFY ((n, e), M, S)` function {{RFC8017}} using the public key portion of the verification key material (`(n, e)`) and the signature input string (`M`) re-created as described in {{verify}}.
 The hash function SHA-512 {{RFC6234}} is applied to the signature input string to create the digest content to which the verification function is applied.
-The verifier decodes the HTTP message signature from Base64 as described in {{verify}} to give the http message signature to be verified (`S`).
+The verifier extracts the HTTP message signature to be verified (`S`) as described in {{verify}}.
 The results of the verification function are compared to the http message signature to determine if the signature presented is valid.

 ### RSASSA-PKCS1-v1_5 using SHA-256 {#method-rsa-v1_5-sha256}

-To sign using this algorithm, the signer applies the `RSASSA-PKCS1-V1_5-SIGN (K, M)` function {{RFC8017}} to signer's private signing key (`K`) and the signature input string (`M`) {{create-sig-input}}.
+To sign using this algorithm, the signer applies the `RSASSA-PKCS1-V1_5-SIGN (K, M)` function {{RFC8017}} with the signer's private signing key (`K`) and the signature input string (`M`) {{create-sig-input}}.
 The hash SHA-256 {{RFC6234}} is applied to the signature input string to create the digest content to which the digital signature is applied.
-The resulting signed content (`S`) is Base64-encoded as described in {{sign}}.
-The resulting encoded value is the HTTP message signature output.
+The resulting signed content byte array (`S`) is the HTTP message signature output used in {{sign}}.

-To verify using this algorithm, the verifier applies the `RSASSA-PKCS1-V1_5-VERIFY ((n, e), M, S)` function {{RFC8017}} using the public key material (`(n, e)`).
-The verifier re-creates the signature input string (`M`) from the received message, as defined in {{create-sig-input}}.
+To verify using this algorithm, the verifier applies the `RSASSA-PSS-VERIFY ((n, e), M, S)` function {{RFC8017}} using the public key portion of the verification key material (`(n, e)`) and the signature input string (`M`) re-created as described in {{verify}}.
 The hash function SHA-256 {{RFC6234}} is applied to the signature input string to create the digest content to which the verification function is applied.
-The verifier decodes the HTTP message signature from Base64 as described in {{verify}} to give the http message signature to be verified (`S`).
+The verifier extracts the HTTP message signature to be verified (`S`) as described in {{verify}}.
 The results of the verification function are compared to the http message signature to determine if the signature presented is valid.

 ### HMAC using SHA-256 {#method-hmac-sha256}

 To sign and verify using this algorithm, the signer applies the `HMAC` function {{RFC2104}} with the shared signing key (`K`) and the signature input string (`text`) {{create-sig-input}}.
 The hash function SHA-256 {{RFC6234}} is applied to the signature input string to create the digest content to which the HMAC is applied, giving the signature result.

-For signing, the resulting signed content is Base64-encoded as described in {{sign}}.
-The resulting encoded value is the HTTP message signature output.
+For signing, the resulting value is the HTTP message signature output used in {{sign}}.

-For verification, the verifier decodes the HTTP message signature from Base64 as described in {{verify}} to give the signature to be compared to the output of the
+For verification, the verifier extracts the HTTP message signature to be verified (`S`) as described in {{verify}}.
-HMAC function.
-The results of the comparison determine the validity of the signature presented.
+The output of the HMAC function is compared to the value of the HTTP message signature, and the results of the comparison determine the validity of the signature presented.

 ### ECDSA using curve P-256 DSS and SHA-256 {#method-ecdsa-p256-sha256}

-To sign using this algorithm, the signer applies the `ECDSA` algorithm {{FIPS186-4}} using curve P-256 with signer's private signing key and the signature input string {{create-sig-input}}.
-The hash function SHA-256 {{RFC6234}} is applied to the signature input string to create the digest content to which the digital signature is applied.
-The resulting signed content is Base64-encoded as described in {{sign}}.
-The resulting encoded value is the HTTP message signature output.
+To sign using this algorithm, the signer applies the `ECDSA` algorithm {{FIPS186-4}} using curve P-256 with the signer's private signing key and the signature input string {{create-sig-input}}.
+The hash SHA-256 {{RFC6234}} is applied to the signature input string to create the digest content to which the digital signature is applied.
+The resulting signed content byte array is the HTTP message signature output used in {{sign}}.

-To verify using this algorithm, the verifier applies the `ECDSA` algorithm {{FIPS186-4}} using the public key material.
-The verifier re-creates the signature input string defined in {{create-sig-input}}.
+To verify using this algorithm, the verifier applies the `ECDSA` algorithm {{FIPS186-4}}  using the public key portion of the verification key material and the signature input string re-created as described in {{verify}}.
 The hash function SHA-256 {{RFC6234}} is applied to the signature input string to create the digest content to which the verification function is applied.
-The verifier decodes the HTTP message signature from Base64 as described in {{verify}} to give the signature to be verified.
+The verifier extracts the HTTP message signature to be verified (`S`) as described in {{verify}}.
 The results of the verification function are compared to the http message signature to determine if the signature presented is valid.

 ### JSON Web Signature (JWS) algorithms {#method-jose}